 9. Set team norms.

 When teams are working remotely, check-in meetings are more important than ever.
+So is setting clear expectations with team norms.
 But before you send out a meeting invite, consider your colleagues’ schedules and preferences.
 Are they also working remotely, and if so, from what time zone?
+What added responsibilities have they recently taken on (such as homeschooling or caring for children or aging relatives, as is the case for many during the current coronavirus pandemic).
 What is their ideal teleconference platform?
 Will you use video or not?
 Nobody likes logging on and find everyone on camera when you’re still in your pajamas (again, get dressed each day!) or haven’t run a comb through your hair.

 10. Be patient.